How do you understand your God-given purpose?February 23, 2015 - Author: Bernadette Saddik - No Comments

 …..So my desire to know God better opens my heart to His voice.

-I have much to understand about the path set before me.
-It’s overwhelming.
+We have much to understand about the path set before us.
+It can be overwhelming.

-However, I can strive to simply do what the apostles did.
+However, we can strive to simply do what the apostles did.

 They followed with passion to be closer to Christ, no matter their station in life, and Christ certainly answered.